hideaki-j/hideaki-j.github.io/index.md

 Other than research, his interest is in solving business challenges using his expertise in NLP and IR.
 He has 200+ hours of business education from several institutes including Wharton Online on Coursera.

 **MARKETING:**
-- Technology Entrepreneurship: Lab to Market by HarvardX (in progress)
 - Entrepreneurship 1: Developing the Opportunity by Wharton Online
 - Financial Markets by Yale University on Coursera
 - Introduction to Marketing by Wharton Online